cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 When faced with an error from requests, we expect our application to exit with a non-zero status code, and print an error message to the console.
-You should generally have a single assertion per test case, so we are going to add two test cases.
+You should generally have a single assertion per test case, because more fine-grained test cases make it easier to figure out why the test suite failed when it does.
+So we are going to add two test cases.

-The first test case asserts that the exit status is 1 on request errors:
+The first test case asserts that the exit status is 1 on request errors.
+(This is not actually a failing test.
+When the Python interpreter is terminated by an unhandled exception, it also exits with a status code of 1.)

 ```python
 # tests/test_console.py